erhuanlnna/iDBTrader/README.md

 ###################################################

+4. delete all files and folders under folder "upload"
-4. Run mysql, run the code in file "database_code.txt"
+5. Run mysql, run the code in file "database_code.txt"
-5. Run app.py to start the website
+6. Run app.py to start the website